 The development has the potential to deliver a wide range of house types and mixed tenure homes supported by a new local hub, a school, a variety of new green space; as well as new links to North Walsham's existing infrastructure and amenities.
+These will be designed to comply with ENV08.

 The site's existing interaction with public footpaths and recreation routes should be reinforced as part of the development, ensuring that the site is accessible.
 The integration of these routes, along with the site's gentle topography, will ensure that walking and cycling continue to be priorities.
 This will enhance ease of movement and sustainability throughout the site.
-These routes can also act as a platform for the creation of green corridors, providing connections between North Walsham and the retained rural and woodland environments on the southern and western boundaries
+These routes can also act as a platform for the creation of green corridors, providing connections between North Walsham and the retained rural and woodland environments on the southern and western boundaries.